StephenOrgan/multi-user-blog/README.md

 ## Setup

-You can run this project with via cloning from GitHub and running `dev_appserver.py` in the project's root directory:
+You can run this project with via cloning from GitHub and running `dev_appserver.py` in the project's root directory.
+This will run a local instance of the multi-user-blog and can be viewed localhost.

 ## GitHub
 Source Code: It is available on github.
 Clone the project using `git clone` command or fork the project to provide contributions.